A Beginners Guide on How to Start Drinking Whiskey

 How to Actually Start Drinking Whiskey

-The first time you drink whiskey, and I mean really drink whiskey—not taking shots—sip it and let it touch the front of your tongue; slowly allow it to roll to the back of your tongue before you swallow.
+The first time you drink whiskey, and I mean really drink it—not taking shots—sip it and let it touch the front of your tongue; slowly allow it to roll to the back of your tongue before you swallow.
 Warning: there’s going to be a bit of a kick.

 My number one rule for any whiskey drinker: always start with bourbon, then proceed to Irish Whiskey, and then move on to Scotch—the level 100 of all whisky.
 For whiskey noobs, don’t jump for the most expensive bottle or the one with a fancy sounding name.